turnsk/gwtmvp/README.md

 # GWT MVP
-[MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) library for [GWT](http://www.gwtproject.org/), adding a light-weighted, easy-to-use MVP framework and at the same time taking the complexity off of built-in widgets library.
+[MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) library for [GWT](http://www.gwtproject.org/), adding a light-weighted, easy-to-use MVP framework, plain HTML-to-Java binding and at the same time taking the complexity off of the built-in widgets library.

 ## Assumptions and goals
 Following assumptions were considered when designing this library: